thuntran/CSC251-port-scanner/README.md

 - Notes about testing the port scanner:

-  - The target IP address to be tested on is **131.229.72.13**.
+  - The IP address of the target host to be tested on is **131.229.72.13**.
-  - The target hostname to be tested on is **glasgow.smith.edu**.
+  - The target hostname is **glasgow.smith.edu**.
   - Order of options (`-mode`, `-order`, `-ports`) does not matter.
-  - Sometimes when I did too many rounds of testing at once, it might cause the host to be down.
-I would suggest waiting a bit and running the program again.
+  - Doing multiple rounds of testing at once might cause the host to be down.
+I would suggest waiting a bit and running the port scanner again.
   - **IMPORTANT: This port scanner is only intended to scan the host specified above.
 It is important that the port scanner should not be misused (i.e. to scan other hosts without permission.)**

 - Expected results:

   - When the scanner probes only well-known ports (i.e. ports 0 to 1023), the scan is expected to take _approximately 20 seconds_.
 When the scanner probes all ports (i.e. ports 0 to 65525), the scan is expected to take _approximately 20 minutes_.
 If there is any huge deviation from these estimations, I would suggest running the port scanner again.
-  - Here is an example of what the output looks like when running the port scanner via the terminal:
+  - Here is an example of what the output looks like when running the port scanner in the terminal:

   ```bash
   python3 port_scanner.py -mode syn -order order -ports known 131.229.72.13